HMS Duncan (D37): Operational service

 She resumed NATO duties in January 2018, visiting Mediterranean and Black Sea ports such as Constanța, Souda Bay, and Split, and again took command of SNMG2, returning to Portsmouth on 13 July 2018.
 In November and December 2018, Duncan featured in the first series of the Channel 5 television documentary Warship: Life at Sea, which captured everyday life on board the vessel during her NATO deployment earlier that year, including confrontations with Russian warships and aircraft, including the Admiral Essen.
 On the programme, the ship's crew frequently claimed that Duncan can detect a "tennis ball-sized object moving at three times the speed of sound, from over 100 miles away."

 In December 2018, Duncan was announced to be affiliated with the town of Scarborough on the Yorkshire coast.

 In July 2019, Duncan visited Odesa harbour in Ukraine.
-On 12 July 2019, she was ordered to the Persian Gulf in response to threats against British shipping by Iran.
-On arrival, she joined with the frigate in protecting cargo vessels and oil tankers.
+On 12 July 2019, she was announced to have been ordered to the Persian Gulf in response to threats against British shipping by Iran, and was due to arrive the following week.
+She was announced to have arrived in the Gulf on July 28, and was to serve alongside the frigate there in protecting cargo vessels and oil tankers.
 This deployment featured in the second series of the Warship: Life at Sea television documentary.

 In September 2019, Duncan returned to her home base at Portsmouth for a refit.
-By July 2021, Duncan’s refit was complete and she was back at sea by May 2022.
+By July 2021, Duncan's refit was complete and she was back at sea by May 2022.

 In February 2023, Duncan joined Orion23, France's largest-ever military exercise, held in the light of the Russian invasion of Ukraine.
 In March 2023, Duncan was reportedly equipped with Harpoon anti-ship missiles for the first time in several years.

 In late June 2023, Duncan departed HMNB Portsmouth for a six-month deployment; the first since she underwent a major overhaul.
 She became the flagship of Standing NATO Maritime Group 2 in July.

-In August 2023, HMS Duncan was leading a minefield exercise in the Mediterranean.
+In August 2023, Duncan lead a minefield exercise in the Mediterranean.

-In May 2024, HMS Duncan deployed for security operations in the Mediterranean in conjunction with US forces and was intended to relieve her sister ship HMS Diamond in the role of protecting international shipping in the face of Houthi attacks in the Red Sea.
+In May 2024, Duncan deployed for security operations in the Mediterranean in conjunction with US forces and was intended to relieve her sister ship HMS Diamond in the role of protecting international shipping in the face of Houthi attacks in the Red Sea.
 Events changed her mission and she remained in the Eastern Mediterranean during the Gaza crisis, including serving as air defence escort to USS Wasp.
 She was visited in Limassol by the UK Defence Secretary.
-HMS Duncan returned to Portsmouth in early December 2024.
+Duncan returned to Portsmouth in early December 2024.

+In August 2026, together with HMS St Albans and HMS Severn, Duncan monitored the Russian ships Admiral Levchenko, Neustrashimy, General Skobelev and Sparta as they moved south from the North Sea through the English Channel.